 I am currently a graduate student researcher at Boston University funded by a National Science Foundation Graduate Research Fellowship in Organismal Biology.
-My thesis work focuses on elucidating the evolution and mechanisms which underlie plastic traits in treefrogs throughout Central America.
-Specifically, I am studying how reproductive strategies, the environment, and development all affect embryo behavior and survival.
+My thesis work focuses on the developmental and behavioral ecology of gliding treefrogs, Agalychnis spurrelli, a congener of the red-eyed treefrog that differs in many ways, including poor escape-hatching success and spectacular explosive-breeding aggregations.
+I did my BS at UC San Diego, where I worked in collaboration with NOAA’s National Marine Mammal Lab studying foraging ecology and behavior of northern fur seal pups on the Pribilof Islands.
 I am interested in adaptive phenotypic plasticity, animal behavior, development, cue use, and predator-prey interactions.

 - PhD Biology, Ecology, Behavior, & Evolution